stephlj/Traces/README.md

 #Single-Molecule FRET Analysis Code#

 Welcome to Stephanie Johnson's smFRET code repository!
 While you are welcome to download the repository as-is and run it off the shelf (at your own risk, I make no guarantees this code is "right"), this code is written as modularly as possible, so that it can be adapted as needed for your own experiment.
-For example, ```FindSpots``` should find spots in any image you give it (with any parameters you pass in, such as the sizes of the spots, how close together they can be, etc).
+For example, ```FindSpots``` should find spots in any image you give it (as a function of user-specified parameters, such as the sizes of the spots, how close together they can be, etc).
 A wrapper function that calls various portions of the analysis in proper order, called ```smFRET.m``` is included but is highly tailored to my setup.

 The general outline of the analysis workflow is:
 (1) Calculate a map that correlates pixels in the acceptor channel image to pixels in the donor channel image, as these will never be perfectly aligned in an smFRET setup.
 Or, load an old one.
-(2) Find fluorescent spots in a movie or set of movies and allow the user to scroll through intensity-versus-time traces for each spot, and then save all or some of these traces for further analysis later.
+(2) Find fluorescent spots in a movie or set of movies and allow the user to scroll through intensity-versus-time traces for each spot, and then good traces for further analysis later.

-More information (including detailed derivations of, for example, the chnanel maping linear algebra) can be found in the (currently non-existent) smFRET Users's Manual pdf that accompanies this repository.
+More information (including detailed derivations of, for example, the channel mapping linear algebra) can be found in the (currently non-existent) smFRET Users's Manual pdf that accompanies this repository.

 ##System Requirements##